potentPotables/potentPotables/README.md

 3. In two more tabs, type **mongod** in one, and **webpack --watch** in the other
 4. In the first tab, type **npm start**
 5. Visit **http://localhost:8080/**
-6. To simulate mobile contestants with Chrome, head to the DevTools and click on Toggle Device Toolbar and choose your device.
+6. To simulate mobile contestants with Chrome, head to the DevTools and click on Toggle Device Toolbar and choose your device

 ## Developer Documentation